Tech-at-DU/ACS-4931-Testing-and-Architecture/README.md

 Your Gradescope login is your Make School email, and your password can be changed at https://gradescope.com/reset_password.
 The same link can be used if you need to set your password for the first time.

 The assingments cover debugging, refactoring, unit testing and architecture topics.
+The following is the list of assignment titles:
+1. Debugging: Gathering info and writing assumptions
+1. Refactoring - PEP 8: Improving Code Readibility Using PEP 8.
+The assingments cover indentation, whitespaces, naming convention and docstrings.
+1. Refactoring - Composing Methods.
+The assignments cover various techniques including extract method, replace temp with query, introducing explaining variable, split temp variable and 'remove assingment to method parameters'.
+1. Refactoring - Moving Features and Organizing Data.
+The assingments include techniques such as extract class, Replace Magic numbers with constants.
+1. Refactoring - Simplifying Conditional Expressions.
+The assingments include techniques such as decompose conditional, consolidate conditionals, consolidate duplicates, remove control flags and Replace Nested Conditional with Guard Clauses.
+1. Refactoring - Other techniques.
+The assignment includes extract superclass technique.

 Please refer to [sample-exercises.md](sample-exercises.md) for details.
 For assingments due dates please refer to Gradescope.
 As a rule of thumb, the due date of an assignment is one to two weeks after its corresponding lesson is taught.

 ## Evaluation